 The Ernest Hemingway Home and Museum (907 Whitehead St, Key West, FL, 33040) was home to the brilliant author and his many six-toed cats.
 Today, the National Historic Landmark offers a guided tour and dozens of cats to play with (descendants of Hemingway’s cats), and you’re free to enjoy whichever one you like.

 Don’t forget about the key lime pie, of course.
 Kermit’s Key Lime Shoppe is considered the best shop for key lime anything.
-From the chocolate covered key lime pie on a stick to key-lime-flavored hot sauce, there are lots of other ways to get the flavor inside you.
+From the chocolate covered key lime pie on a stick to the key-lime-flavored hot sauce, there are lots of other ways to get the flavor inside you.
 Oh, and free samples are everywhere.
 It’s located at 802 Duval St, Key West, FL, 33040

 Protip: stock up on gas before leaving the mainland.
 Whatever the price of gas might be, it’s only more expensive as you journey further from the mainland.